CoLRev-Environment/colrev/docs/source/technical_documentation/colrev.rst

 - CoLRev builds on git as the most capable collaborative versioning system currently available.
 - Git was originally developed as a distributed versioning system for (software) source code.
 The collaborative development of software code (semi-structured data) resembles scientific research processes (especially when analyses are implemented in Python or R scripts) and git has been an integral part of the reproducible research movement.
 A particular strength of git is its capability to merge different versions of a repository.
-- Git is used most effectively as line-based versioning of text-files.
+- Git is used most effectively for line-based versioning of text-files.
 Visualizing changes is more demanding for structured data (csv) and impossible for binaries (e.g., Word documents).
 - A missing element in git-based literature reviews is a "workflow engine" that operates a shared model of the review steps and thereby enables collaboration.
 - A commit corresponds to an individual processing step
 - Version-history  (explicitly show where flexibility is needed - data extraction/analysis) - also mention git history (principles), commit messages, collaboration principles (local IDs)